 If you are undergoing a breast augmentation or a breast lift with implants (augmentation mastopexy), then you will likely be wondering what breast implant types are out there, and what the best choice is for you.
 A wide variety of high-quality breast implant choices in Australia allows your specialist plastic surgeon to help you achieve the results you desire.

-Breast Implants Choices: Options for Implant Fill, Size, Texture, Shape, Projection, Placement & Incision
+Options for Implant Fill, Size, Texture, Shape, Projection, Placement and Incision

-One of the BIGGEST decisions you’ll make about Breast Augmentation or Breast Implant Surgery is the TYPE of breast implant you want to use.
+One of the BIGGEST decisions you’ll make about Breast Augmentation or Breast Implant Surgery is the type of breast implant you choose.

-- In Australia, the most popular breast implants used by specialist plastic surgeons are the respected brands MENTOR Implants and MOTIVA implants.
+- In Australia, the most popular breast implants used by specialist plastic surgeons are MENTOR Implants and MOTIVA implants.

 - The most popular breast implant choice for patients and surgeons is high-grade SILICONE implants.

-- Most surgeons are using round, smooth or micro-textured implants and the most popular breast implant sizes are around 300ml to 400ml
+- Most surgeons are using round, smooth or micro-textured implants.
+Furthermore, the most popular breast implant sizes are around 300ml to 400ml

-Top Melbourne Plastic Surgeon Dr Craig Rubinstein will help you understand which factors are important to consider when making the best choices for your breast implant surgery.
+Dr Craig Rubinstein will help you understand which factors are important to consider when making the choices for your breast implant surgery.

 1. Breast Implant Brands in Australia

 There are several high-quality, reputable and consistent brands used by plastic surgeons in Australia, including Allergan, Mentor and Motiva.